ualter/teachstore-iac/modules/infrastructure/bastion-ssm/README.md

     # PRIVATE SUBNET where it will be created the EC2 Bastion
     # =======================================================
     # Inform the subnet-id of your Private Subnet, in case you have already one created and you want to use it
     # IMPORTANT!
-This subnet must have a Route in its Route Table pointing route "0.0.0.0/" to a NAT Gateway
+This subnet must have a Route in its Route Table pointing route "0.0.0.0/0" to a NAT Gateway
     #private_subnets   = ["subnet-026b34480a23089d4"]
     # Otherwise...
-    # Pass blanks as subnet-id if you want that a new Private Subnet be created, as well its CDIRs Block
+    # Pass blanks as subnet-id if you want that a new Private Subnet be created, as well pass its CDIRs Block
     private_subnets   = [""]
     private_subnet_cidr_block = "172.31.128.0/20"